jeipab/fslr-transformer-vs-iv3gru/preprocessing/docs/CONTINUOUS_SIGNS_GUIDE.md

 Check `--val-csv` path exists.

 **"X NPZ files missing"**
 Ensure all files in CSV exist in `--val-dir`.
+The script automatically adds `.npz` extension if missing from CSV filenames.

 **"Not enough videos for signer"**
 Reduce `--sequences-per-signer` or `--max-glosses`, or increase validation set size.